Tropical Fr\'echet Means: a polyhedral approach to exact optimization: Discussion

 We have seen that the behavior of the FM polytrope for a given sample is widely varying, ranging from unique Fréchet means to polytropes of different dimensions.
 As the intersection of boundaries of tropical balls, it is immediate that the FM polytrope must have codimension at least one.
 Beyond this observation, it is not clear how to predict the dimension of the FM polytrope.
 Thus, criteria for the expected dimension of an FM polytrope, or even uniqueness of tropical Fréchet means is an interesting question for further study.

 With a view towards statistical applications, it is also reasonable to consider tropical Fréchet means up to an error or \(\varepsilon\).
 In this setting, the constants provided by \Cref{thm:frechet} become intervals, and the FM polytrope is obtained as the intersection of \(\varepsilon\)-thickenings of tropical balls. \citeauthor{JS:2022} \cite{JS:2022} studied a parameterized version of polytopes and the question of finding the feasible set of weights for a given parameterization such that the resulting polytrope is nonempty.
-This work could serve as a starting point for computing a FM polytrope up to an error and computing tropical Fréchet means from real data.
+Our work serves as a possible starting point for computing a FM polytrope up to an error and computing tropical Fréchet means from real data.

 The classical definition of Fr\'echet means involves the minimization of a sum of squared distances.
 This may also be generalized to sums of arbitrary positive powers---that is, finding points minimizing the objective function leading to a notion of \emph{tropical \(q\)-Fr\'echet means}.
 For \(q=1\), this recovers the tropical Fermat--Weber problem as has been observed by \citeauthor{Comǎneci:2024}~\cite{Comǎneci:2024} and previously studied by \citeauthor{Lin.Yoshida:2018} \cite{Lin.Yoshida:2018}.
 A natural question then follows on the properties of tropical \(q\)-Fr\'echet means for \(q\neq 1,2\) and how existing results on tropical Fermat--Weber points and those established in this paper on tropical Fréchet means may be generalized to the arbitrary $q$ setting.
 The cases \(q=1,2\) constitute tropically convex location problems in the sense of \citeauthor{Comǎneci:2024} \cite{Comǎneci:2024}, which then opens the question of whether the remaining cases also exhibit tropical convexity in the same sense and whether they may be studied in the same framework.